The 'Mother of the World'

 - Training and Leadership Development: New team members participate in a one- or two-year training program, allowing them to develop language and cultural competence as well as learn effective ministry tools.
 Long-term workers have access to continued development courses through OM International and other organisations.

-- Arab to Arab Outreach: To help spread the Gospel across the Middle East and North Africa, OM Egypt organises short-term outreaches to other Arab countries for young adults.
+- Arab to Arab Outreach: To help spread the Word of God across the Middle East and North Africa, OM Egypt organises short-term outreaches to other Arab countries for young adults.

-- Refugee Work: OM Egypt reaches out to refugees through meeting physical needs (ex: blankets, food, milk), providing access to books to improve literacy and by offering personal hygiene and sanitation training.
+- Refugee Work: OM Egypt reaches out to refugees through meeting physical needs (ex: blankets, food, milk) and providing access to books to improve literacy.

 - Literature Publication: OM Egypt funded production and publication of books on the topic of Christian faith for non-believers.